-This summer, 45 million pounds of marshmallows will be toasted over a fire in America.
+This summer, millions of marshmallows will be toasted over fires across America.
 Many will be used as an ingredient in the quintessential summer snack: the s’more.

-Huddling around a campfire and eating gooey marshmallows and warm chocolate sandwiched between two graham crackers may feel like primeval traditions.
+Huddling around a campfire and eating gooey marshmallows and warm chocolate sandwiched between two graham crackers may feel like a primeval tradition.

 But every part of the process – including the coat hanger we unbend to use as a roasting spit – is a product of the Industrial Revolution.

 The oldest ingredient in the s'more’s holy trinity is the marshmallow, a sweet that gets its name from a plant called, appropriately enough, the marsh mallow.
 Marsh mallow, or Althea officinalis, is a plant indigenous to Eurasia and Northern Africa.
 For thousands of years, the root sap was boiled, strained and sweetened to cure sore throats or simply be eaten as a treat.

 The white and puffy modern marshmallow looks much like its ancient ancestor.
 But for hundreds of years, creation of marshmallows was very time-consuming.
 Each marshmallow had to be manually poured and molded, and they were a treat that only the wealthy could afford.
 By the mid-19th century, the process had become mechanized and machines could make them so cheaply that they were included in most penny candy selections.
 Today the marshmallow on your s’more contains no marsh mallow sap at all.
 It’s mostly corn syrup, cornstarch and gelatin.